 The route continues up the ice and snow covered Northwest Ridge, passing a short but steep ice wall, which is one of the technical cruxes of the route.

 From camp 2 to camp 3 the route climbs more steeply up the West Face.

 On summit day, the route climbs directly above camp 3 to a short but steep headwall of rock and ice, the second crux of the route.
 Above this obstacle, the route continues up the West Face, till the summit plateau is reached.
 Then a long and gradual climb leads to the top.

 This morning we trek from advanced base camp and once again arrive in Chinese base camp, we transport to Tingri.

-Drive to Zhangmu, after crossing the international border we return to Kathmandu.
+Drive to Kiryong, after crossing the international border we return to Kathmandu.

 Mountain Gurus makes every effort to uphold the scheduled itinerary, although our guides are given discretion to adapt the itinerary for reasons beyond our control or due to the needs of the group.
 Meal schedule: (B) Breakfast (L) Lunch (D) Dinner

 $10,000.00 deposit includes reservation fee, due with application.

 Balance due 90 days prior to departure